Watchers Council – Cafeteria – Late Afternoon

 “No, you don’t,” she chuckled.
 “So how are you?” she asked, the question sounding slightly alien.

-Looking to the food in her hands, Grace smirked a tad.
+Looking at the food in her hands, Grace smirked a tad.
 “A bit late for you to start caring, isn’t it?”

 “Grace,” Dianna said in a motherly tone.